-Updated from a post originally published by the author in 2012.
+Updated from a post published in 2012.

 “It doesn’t matter what my child reads, as long as he reads,” says the well-meaning but ill-advised friend.
 Yes, of course, I answer, just as it doesn’t matter what my child eats, as long as he eats.
 Books that are shallow and condescending to children are nothing more than junk food for the mind.